HaotianYu123/HaotianYu123.github.io/pages/about.md

 |Washington DC, USA |       Sep 2019- Feb 2020
 | ---------------------- |:--------------------------:|

+         High-dimensional data differential privacy using randomization and de-randomization

 •	Research in Graph algorithm, SA model, and the theory of  Topology.